-Linking the history of the Foy family household with the history of the Gullah Geechees offers a lens through which to view the daily practices of a self-sustaining farm with the appropriate language of its operation.
-Blacksmithing, weaving, and basket making, among other trades, were the skills and practices of the enslaved by the Foy family and their descendants passed down from generation to generation dating back to the Colonial period, through the Civil War, Reconstruction, Jim Crow, and Civil Rights eras.
+Linking the history of the Foy family’s enslaved with the history of the Gullah offers a lens through which to view the daily practices of a self-sustaining farm with the appropriate language of its operation.
+The cultural, agricultural, and religious practices of the enslaved by the Foy family and their descendants were passed down from generation to generation, once referred to as “natural increase,” dates back to the Colonial period, through the Civil War, and later, the Reconstruction, Jim Crow, and Civil Rights eras.

 Through the efforts of the National Park Service to establish this Corridor, “the Gullah Geechee story represents a crucial component of local, regional, and national history.
 Preserving and interpreting Gullah Geechee culture and its associated sites is significant to people of all racial, regional, and ethnic backgrounds and is vital to telling the story of the American heritage” (NPS 2).
 Only recently has Pender County, North Carolina, and St. Johns County, Florida, been included in the expansion of the Corridor.